 Users of any repeater system may find it interesting to note that repeater owners have the legal authority to ban problem users from their repeaters and coordinated frequency pairs on a suspension or permanent basis for any reason at any time.
 Besides legally banning you from our repeaters and frequencies, owners reserve the right to file an corresponding FCC action against the offending station, including, but not limited to, taking separate Civil action against the offender.

 While these repeater use policies seem harsh, we wouldn’t need them if we hadn’t already had problems of this nature-though very rare.

 In general, if what is being said could be construed as embarrassing or hurtful by a listener, it is probably NOT permitted.
 Always err on the side of caution.
 When in doubt…DON’T!

-Anyone who violates the above will be warned on the first offense, which usually just includes a simple email from a repeater owner or trustee.
+Anyone who violates the above will be warned on the first offense, which usually just includes a simple email from a repeater owner or control op.
 However, if the offense is serious enough, you can be suspended or banned without warning-though this is very rare.

-If your conduct on the air is bad enough, the Trustee or repeater owner may tell you to knock it off over the air, and if so, it’s over, don’t dwell upon it further.
+If your conduct on the air is bad enough, The repeater owner or control op may tell you to knock it off over the air, and if so, it’s over, don’t dwell upon it further.
 However, multiple problems will result in a secondary follow-up notice.